turingschool/front-end-curriculum/lessons/html-basics.md

 #### HTML is Everywhere

 Every single page that renders in your browser is built with HTML.
-Writing HTML well is a critical foundational skill for a front-end developer, because everything you do in the front end is built upon the HTML you write.

-HTML & CSS are non-negotiable parts of the web and the foundation of every digital product, and once you understand how they works it's straightforward to use them.

-As front end developers, it's crucial that you are able to write clear and well structured HTML and CSS.
-By the end of the class, students will have an understanding of how (and why) to write semantic markup.
+As front end developers, it's crucial that you are able to write clear and well structured HTML, because it is a non-negotiable part of the web and the foundation of every digital product.

 #### What is HTML?

-HTML stands for Hypertext Markup Language, and it was developed by Tim Berners-Lee as the publishing language of the web in 1989.
+HTML stands for Hypertext Markup Language, and it was developed by Tim Berners-Lee as the publishing language of the web in the late 80's/early 90's.
 Berners-Lee developed this tool during his time at CERN, the European Laboratory for Particle Physics in Geneva, Switzerland, as a way for physicists to collaborate more effectively from remote locations and laboratories around the world.
 His goal was to make research documents available to be downloaded to individual computers.
 A key element of this idea was the concept of linking text within these documents, allowing the reader to switch from one technical paper to a specific section of another, creating a "web" of information across computers all over the world.

 Today, the way we use the web is very different from it's scientific beginnings, and the tools used to build digital products are significantly more complex than they were back in the 90's.
 But despite all the advances and changes, HTML has remained a constant part of working with the web.